Serving South Jersey

 How much compensation do you get for a brain injury?

-Severe TBI cases in New Jersey frequently resolve reflecting lifelong care costs.
+Traumatic brain injury cases do not frequently resolve, reflecting ongoing medical care costs.
 Every case depends on injury severity, liability facts, and insurance coverage.

 How long does it take to settle a brain injury case?